 Mr. Dennis is consistently named among the nation's leading environmental law attorneys.
 In 2017, he was listed in Expert Guide's Energy and Environment Guide as a leading practitioner in the area of Environmental law.
+Mr. Dennis was also recently published in Who's Who Legal's Enviornment 2017 Guide, which recognizes outstanding practitioners in various practice areas.
 In 2012, 2013 and 2014 Best Lawyers named him Los Angeles Litigation – Environmental "Lawyer of the Year."
 He was also selected by his peers for inclusion in The Best Lawyers in America© for the field of Environmental Law and Litigation-Environmental.
 In 2017 Mr. Dennis was awarded the Legal 500 Hall of Fame for being a "leading lawyer" in Legal 500 for the past six consecutive years.
 In 2017, Mr. Dennis was nationally ranked as one of just ten "Leading Lawyers" in Environmental Litigation in The Legal 500 United States and in all prior years going back to 2009 he was ranked as one of just 10 or 11 such Leading Lawyers.
 For 2010 through 2017, he is in the top tier, Band 1, ranking for California environmental law in Chambers USA: America's Leading Lawyers for Business.
 Mr. Dennis received the 2016 CLAY (California Lawyer Attorney of the Year) award in the Real Estate and Development category for his role in the redevelopment of the Hollywood Park racetrack into a world class football stadium to house the Los Angeles Rams for their return to Los Angeles.
 In 2009, Mr. Dennis was elected to the prestigious American College of Environmental Lawyers by his peers.
 He was the Chair and a founding member of the Los Angeles County Bar Association Environmental Law Section.
 For 2013 -2017, Mr. Dennis is a Vice Chair of the Board of Trustees for the California Science Center Foundation.